 Great spot to take in an awesome view of the Sydney skyline or the sea outside of the heads.
 (Particular during the whale migration season, when whales can...
 Read More

 I only had a few days in Sydney.
 A local suggested that instead of going to the more touristy Bondi Beach, that I take a 40 min ferry ride to Manly Beach,...
 Read More

 How to get to Sydney Harbour National Park by Ferry

-The best way to get there from the Central Business District is to take the F7 Sydney Ferry from Circular Quay to Watsons Bay.
-It's a spectacular 20 minute ride and you'll be in Watsons Bay as soon as you step off the ferry.
+The best way to get there from the Central Business District is to take the F4 Sydney Ferry from Circular Quay to Watsons Bay.
+It's a spectacular 22 minute ferry ride including a stop a Rose Bay.
+You'll be in Watsons Bay as soon as you step off the ferry.